 Applications are available in two formats: snap packages and Debian packages.
 An application available as a snap package is from now on referred to as a snap.
-In order to install (or remove) a snap you have to log on to the Snap Store/Ubuntu One.
 Some applications are available in both formats.
 In such a case in Ubuntu Software the snap will be listed first.

 You may also wish to install software that does not have a GUI.
 To install such software, you can use Synaptic does not list snaps..
 Note that

 To install an application:

 Click the Ubuntu Software icon in the Dock, or search for Software in the Activities search bar.

 When Ubuntu Software launches, search for an application, or select a category and find an application from the list.